-Our responsibilities include advising on the law, following your instructions, reviewing the matter regularly and discussing with you whether the potential outcomes justify the expense and risks involved.
+Our responsibilities include advising on the law, following your instructions and reviewing the matter regularly.

 We ask that you provide us with clear and timely instructions, all other information and documents necessary for us to do our work and the funds required.
 You must update us if any facts, documents or circumstances change.

-We refer to our letter of [date]/We set out below the scope of our work,together with our estimate of the likely fees (excluding expenses).
+We set out below the scope of our work,[together with our estimate of the likely fees (excluding expenses).
 Any change in this scope will affect the final fees charged.
 We cannot accept any liability for anything outside our defined scope of work.

 We do not accept responsibility for alerting clients to any deadlines or expiry dates in respect of any transaction, matter or case in or on which we act, including but not limited to lease break clauses, lease expiry dates or deadlines for warranty/indemnity claims in corporate transactions.
 Clients should ensure that they make necessary arrangements in this regard.